A look at K Guard in MMA: Roman Dolidze

 Known as K Guard, this position is tricky to pull off but provides a number of benefits if done so.
 It involves having your opponent either standing or kneeling, and can be done from closed or open guard.
 You must have your knee inside of theirs, with the foot resting on the outside, usually on the hip.
 The other foot is cupped under the armpit.
 To the right is a picture for reference.

-For Dolidze, this is where the elbows and punches off his back tie into the set up of K Guard.
+For Dolidze, elbows and punches from the bottom help force reactions that set up K Guard.

-So far we’ve witnessed Dolidze use K Guard to sweep or punch his way to a stoppage.
-But how about for leg locks?
-Against Phil Hawes in July 2022, he seemed focused on heel-hooking his way to victory…
+So far, Dolidze has used K Guard to sweep opponents or strike his way to a stoppage.
+But how does it work for leg locks?
+Against Phil Hawes in July 2022, he appeared intent on heel hooking his way to victory.

 Final Thoughts